 She said, “Not tonight,” kissed me again, and was gone.

 I sat alone, shooting glances at the door to Evi’s room, when Achilles and Costas came to the house.
-It was time to head back to Athens.
-There was thunder rumbling in the distance, and rain had started.
+Time to head back to Athens.
+Thunder rumbled in the distance, and rain had started.
 Achilles said that he and Sophia would stay in Castelli for a while.

 Costas raised his eyebrows at me and said, “Where’s Evi?”
 He laughed.

-At once Achilles lunged onto Costas’s back and my attacker’s grip loosened enough for me to duck out of his hold.
-I turned and hit him as hard as I could in the face.
-Blood squirted from his nose and through the fingers of his hands as he went down to his knees.
+Achilles lunged onto Costas’s back and my attacker’s grip loosened enough for me to duck out of his hold.
+I turned and hit him as hard as I could.
+Blood spurted from his nose and through his fingers as he went down to his knees.
 I heard Nikos run into the garden and shout for help.
 I threw open Evi’s door.
-She sat on her bed and hugged her knees.
+On the bed, she hugged her knees.

 I said, “If you want to leave, we must go now.”

-Evi ran to her closet, pulled out a small suitcase, and started throwing in her clothes, some still on hangers.
+Evi ran to her closet, pulled out a small suitcase, and threw in her clothes, some still on hangers.

 Achilles looked outside.
 “Come on,” he said.

 I grabbed Evi’s suitcase and put my arm around her.
-Outside a knot of men had gathered behind Nikos armed with shotguns and farm tools.
-From behind, Costas hit me: a thud on my skull, and blackness.
+Outside, a knot of men had gathered behind Nikos armed with shotguns and farm tools.
+From behind, Costas hit me: a thud on my skull, then blackness.

-I coughed and awoke with a pain so sharp that tears squeezed from my eyes.
-I gripped the wooden arms of the sling chair; I was on the deck of the ferryboat back to Athens.
+I coughed awake with a pain so sharp that tears squeezed from my eyes.
+I gripped the wooden arms of the sling chair; I sat on the deck of the ferryboat back to Athens.
 I struggled to bring my head above the rail and confirmed that we’d not left the port.
 I ran my tongue over a few chipped teeth, then gently put my fingertips to the gash in my head.
 My hair was matted with dried blood, and the cut measured half my index finger.
-I grimaced through the pain of a cough and spit into my hand and was relieved to see that there was no blood.
+I grimaced through the pain of a cough, spit into my hand, and was relieved to see that there was no blood.
 My cracked ribs hadn’t punctured a lung.
 My head had cleared to the point that I deduced the reason I wasn’t planted in the rocky soil of Castelli: Costas had decided that a dead American might invite the interest of the authorities.
-That also meant that a witness, like Achilles, didn’t need to be eliminated, and that Evi was okay.
+A witness, like Achilles, didn’t need to be eliminated, and Evi was okay.

 I wasn’t going back to Athens.
 I pushed down on the arms of the chair to lift myself and shakily started to walk, cradling my ribs like a baby.
 I gauged what I looked like from the troubled faces of passengers who scurried out of my path as I moved, as if getting the hell beat out of you was contagious.
 I walked slowly, managing my breaths to ease the expansion of my rib cage.
 Even so, there were a few steps where I gasped.
-I made use of the guardrail and walked down the gangplank into the town of Heraklion and up to a small kiosk of newspapers, cigarettes and candy.
-The gunmetal-haired proprietor in a stained painter’s cap looked out at me from his picture window perch, dragged his wooden folding chair outside the kiosk and helped me sit down.
+I made use of the guardrail and struggled down the gangplank into the town of Heraklion and up to a small kiosk of newspapers, cigarettes, and candy.
+The gunmetal-haired proprietor in a stained painter’s cap gasped at me from his picture window perch, then dragged his wooden folding chair outside the kiosk and helped me sit down.
 He brought me a bottle of water and a pistelli, a honey, sesame treat that tasted like ambrosia.
-He had a telephone and called an ambulance then informed me that it might be a while before they arrived.
+He called an ambulance then informed me that it might be a while before they arrived.
 I nodded and managed a smile and a “thanks.”